 We now derive some audio features from the STFT by converting the frequency axis (given in Hertz) into an axis that corresponds to musical pitches.
 In Western music, the equal-tempered scale is most often used, where the pitches of the scale correspond to the keys of a piano keyboard.
-In this scale, each octave (which is the distance of two frequencies that differ a factor of two) is split up into twelve logarithmically spaced units.
+In this scale, each octave (the interval between two tones, whose fundamental frequencies differ by a factor of two) is split up into twelve logarithmically spaced units.
 In MIDI notation, one considers 128 pitches, which are serially numbered starting with 0 and ending with 127.
 The MIDI pitch p = 69 corresponds to the pitch A4 (having a center frequency of 440 Hz), which is often used as standard for tuning musical instruments.
-In general, the center frequency $F{pitch}(p)$ of a pitch $p \in [0:127]$ is given by the formula
+In general, the center frequency $F{\text{pitch}}(p)$ of a pitch $p \in [0: 127]$ is given by the formula